laboon/ebook/text/40_unit_testing.md

 Fuddy-duddy rants aside, the JUnit test framework allows us to create unit tests that have much of the "behind-the-scenes" work taken care of.
 The developer can then focus on generating the test logic and understanding what is being tested, and instead of wasting time writing out conditionals printing "yay, test passed!" or "boo, test failed" in the appropriate cases.

 Although we will be covering JUnit, as it is a popular and easy-to-understand testing framework, it is far from the only unit testing framework in existence.
 Just in the world of Java testing, there is TestNG, a more fully-featured framework; JTest, which includes the ability to automatically generate unit tests; and cucumber-jvm, which allows us to behavior-driven testing (and which we'll be discussing in our chapter on that topic).
+If you're really interested, just do a search for "testing frameworks _your language of choice_".

+Keep in mind, though, that the particular implementation of testing framework you use isn't nearly as important as the concepts you learn and can apply.
+Worry less about the syntax, and more about understanding the concepts of unit testing and how they differ, and how they are similar to, concepts that you have already learned in manual testing.

 The following is an implementation of a unit test checking for linked list equality, as per above.
 Don't worry if you don't understand all of the code; over the next few sections it will be explained thoroughly.